chaitanyatamira/waste_wise/README.md

 # waste_wise
-An AI-driven waste management app:
+An AI-driven waste management app

 Prerequisites:
 Ensure the following software and services are installed and configured: